toolql/toolql/README.md

 * Create *intelligent tools* and *autonomous agents* agents for your own GraphQL operations!

-* Use your tools in custom LangChain agents via the ES6 Node API
+* Use your tools in custom agents via the TypeScript API and LangChain

 * Enable visiting Agents to transact with your business via [MCP](https://docs.anthropic.com/en/docs/agents-and-tools/mcp)